Hasib27-gg/Bangladesh-Weather-Dataset-Engineering-/README.md

 ## [1] What is this?:
 Hello!
 I am Hasib saying 👋.
 As a 7th grader , I am still beginner into Machine Learning and Deep Learning territory .
-This is just a repo, contaning how I achieved 0.838 accuracy on a particular dataset.
+This is just a repo, contaning how I engineered on a particular dataset.
 Eventhough this is not polished, I tried my best to get deep intuation into the dataset.